caplin/project-templates/pricing-template-dotnet/README.md

 1. Extract your DataSource.NET to your new directory

+1. Copy all files from the kit with a ".dll" extension to the bin/Debug or bin/Release directory (Depending on the Configuration you are working on)

 1. From within Visual Studio, in the Solution Explorer right click the **References** icon, and select **Add Reference...**

 1. Click the **Browse** option and navigate to your new lib directory where you have extracted the DataSource.NET kit